Camping isn’t complete without a fire.

 - Simple to put together.
 During the setup, no tools are necessary.

-- Size is adequate.
+- The size is adequate.
 This fire pit is large enough for a large fire, measuring 26 inches in diameter.

 Camp Chef Sequoia Fire Pit